manastalukdar/manastalukdar.github.io/website/components/home-page/recent-updates.md

 #### Other

-- I was recently appointment as a AI 2030 Senior fellow and member of the Advisory Board.
+- I was recently appointment as a AI 2030 Senior Fellow and member of the Advisory Board.